The unraveling of President Benigno Aquino III

 Usually a New York Times report is something makes Malacañang proud and happy.
 This time, they are acting defensive.
 Last Thursday, immediately after AFP story came out, Presidential Communications Operations Office Secretary Herminio Coloma said, “There will be no move on our part to explain (Aquino’s statement).”

-Yesterday, Coloma had a lengthy explanation when all that he wanted to say was there was no intention by Aquino to offend Chinese leaders.
+Yesterday, Coloma had a lengthy and convoluted explanation when all that he wanted to say was it was not the intention of Aquino to offend Chinese leaders.
 “As a storyteller and as a conversationalist, the President often gives details of a particular situation so it could’ve happened that he was simply citing the fact that there was such incident,” he said.

 Lawyer Harry L. Roque, Jr. who is director of the University of the Philippines Law Center Institute of International Legal Studies, said Aquino’s “Hitler” comments were “Totally uncalled for. “